ghc/ghc/docs/users_guide/runtime_control.rst

     .. index::
        single: idle GC

-    Set the amount of idle time which must pass before a idle GC is performed.
+    Set the amount of idle time which must pass before an idle GC is performed.
     Setting ``-I0`` disables the idle GC.

+    The idle GC is one of three ways to trigger a major GC.
+The other two are heap overflow—where GHC will perform a GC if necessary—and manually by the programmer via the interface in System.Mem (FIXME: link)

-    In the threaded and SMP versions of the RTS (see :ghc-flag:`-threaded`, :ref:`options-linker`), a major GC is automatically performed if the runtime has been idle (no Haskell computation has been running) for a period of time.
+    The idle GC only affects the threaded and SMP versions of the RTS (see :ghc-flag:`-threaded`, :ref:`options-linker`).
+When the idle GC is enabled, a major GC is automatically performed if the runtime has been idle for the specified period of time.

+    If idle GC is disabled, GCs will only happen via the other two mechanisms mentioned.

-    For an interactive application, it is probably a good idea to use the idle GC, because this will allow finalizers to run and deadlocked threads to be detected in the idle time when no Haskell computation is happening.
-Also, it will mean that a GC is less likely to happen when the application is busy, and so responsiveness may be improved.
-However, if the amount of live data in the heap is particularly large, then the idle GC can cause a significant delay, and too small an interval could adversely affect interactive responsiveness.
+    For an interactive application, it is probably a good idea to use the idle GC, because it will allow GCs to run in the idle time when no Haskell computation is happening.
+The other two mechanisms for triggering a GC only occur when the program is actually doing work, which means the GC will interrupt that work and reduce the program's responsiveness.
+With more frequent GCs, the program will also be prompter to run finalizers and detect deadlocked threads.

+    Idle GCs are not a free lunch, however.
+They may trigger at precisely the wrong time and interrupt new work unnecessarily.
+Setting ``-I`` to a low value makes this more likely.
+Plus, setting it to a low value means the idle GC could fire *too* often, resulting in GCs that don't even free much memory.
+Thus you may need to find the sweet spot for your application to maximize the value the idle GC can bring.

     The idle period timer only resets after some activity by a Haskell thread.
-If your program is doing literally nothing then after the first idle collection is triggered then no more future collections will be scheduled until more work is performed.
+    Therefore, once an idle GC is triggered, another one won't be scheduled until more work is performed.

-    This is an experimental feature, please let us know if it causes problems and/or could benefit from further tuning.
+    This is an experimental feature.
+Please let us know if it causes problems and/or could benefit from further tuning.

 .. rts-flag:: -Iw ⟨seconds⟩